kailash-manasarovar/statement/docs/index.md

 1. **Timeline** of significant events:
     1. The largest section and in continuous evolution (all other sections at the time of writing are in an early draft state).
     1. There are at least three Netflix-seasons in here:
-        1. The sedated-sex-slave, conservatory switcheroo-porn terror; between February 2022 and let's say until surviving poisoning once again in October 2024.
+        1. The sedated-sex-slave, conservatory switcheroo-porn terror; prepped in Lourdes from January 2021, arriving in Las Marinas in February 2022, and let's say until surviving poisoning once again in October 2024.
         1. Our heroine struggles to save her own life; from November 2024 to this day.
         1. Background and history of significant and related events from our heroine's life; from 1980-2021, and this section could be split further:
             1. Childhood signs and symbols.